taikiy/kernel/doc/protected_mode_development_3.md

   - ...
   - color number 15, White, RGB = 255 255 255, HEX = FF FF FF
 - No need to set individual screen pixels for printing characters
-  - The video card will take the ascii value and automatically reference it in a font table to output pixels for the letter.
+  - The video card will take the ASCII value and automatically reference it in a font table to output pixels for the letter.

 Each character will take 2 bytes.